 In a disability insurance claim, the insurance company and its adjusters typically have a sizable advantage over each claimant.
-That’s because the adjusters are significantly more familiar with the key terms and provision in a long term disability insurance policy, or the “language” of disability insurance.
+That’s because the adjusters are significantly more familiar with the key terms and provisions in a long term disability insurance policy, or the “language” of disability insurance.

 Definition of “Disability”

-In fact, the there may be several different categories of the term disability, including:
+There may be several different categories of the term disability, including:

 - Own Occupation